Does the Weather Affect Our Health?

 Cold and Flu

-While viruses are the cause of both of these illnesses, many studies showed that physical stress from the cold can decrease resistance to viruses.
-Further, breathing in cold or heated, non-humidified air increased susceptibility by drying nasal passages and constricting blood vessels.
+While viruses are the cause of both of these illnesses, many studies have shown that physical stress from the cold can decrease resistance to viruses.
+Further, breathing in cold or heated, non-humidified air increases susceptibility by drying nasal passages and constricting blood vessels.
 A 2015 study supported this claim when it found that drops in temperature and humidity occurred before the onset of a cold.
 It is important to keep in mind, however, that we catch a cold from sick people, not the weather.
 So, while it is not recommended that you go out in the cold while under-dressed, it likely won’t be the cause of your illness.
 Colds spread like wildfire in the winter because we are in close contact with people while trying to keep warm indoors.
 So the weather itself should have no direct effect on the cold and flu.

 Mood